noagonzale38/docs/src/dashboard/settings/settings.md

 Toggle whether a user can provide a star rating feedback on the service they received.

 - _Learn more about User Feedback [here](../../setup/feedback.md)._

+### Anonymise Dashboard Responses
+Check this box to have all responses from the web dashboard come from the bot rather than the support staff.

 ## Thread Mode
 We now support using private threads for tickets!
 This is a new optional mode for the bot that drastically changes how tickets operate.